postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-publishing_public_docs.md

 In the **Edit Published Collection** page, click the **Unpublish Collection** button at the bottom of the page.

-You’ll be able to view the public link or unpublish the collection for a collection that’s already been published,

 [![publish or unpublish](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-unpublish2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-unpublish2.png)

 ### Custom domains